lucacri/rancher-article/rancher.md

 As you can see, we are instantiating a new PostgreSQL, a Redis server, a beanstalk server, a "web" server, and a web-balancer (neatly provided by the Rancher people).

-The `rancher-compose` file is unique to Rancher.
+The `rancher-compose.yaml` file is unique to Rancher.
 It's job is to tell the system about the scale of each service, as well as the health-checks you want to have in place.

-For our blog, our `rancher-compose` should look like this:
+For our blog, our `rancher-compose.yaml` should look like this:

 ```yaml
 web: